trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 A **TriBITS Project Developer** is someone who contributes to a software project that uses TriBITS.
-They will add source files, libraries and exectuables, add test executables and define tests run with ``ctest``.
+They will add source files, libraries and exectuables, test executables and define tests run with ``ctest``.
 They have to configure and build the project code in order to be able to develop and run tests and therefore this role includes all of the necessary knowledge and functions of a TriBITS Project User.
-A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only need to know a subset of the `TriBITS Macros and Functions`_ defined in this document.
-A slightly more sophsiticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
-This current TriBITS Developers Guide should supply everything such a developer needs to know and more.
+A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only need to know a subset of the `TriBITS Macros and Functions`_ defined in this document in addition to the genertic `TriBITS Build Quick Reference
+<../build_quick_ref/TribitsBuildQuickRef.html>`_ document.
+A slightly more
+sophsiticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
+This current TriBITS Developers Guide and Reference document should supply everything such a developer needs to know and more.
 Only a smaller part of this document needs to be understood and accessed by people assuming this role.

 The next level of roles is a **TriBITS Project Architect**.
 This is someone